-Often times in my past and now, my mind and heart reject this opportunity by obsessing or focusing on delusional things that “could” happen, but haven’t and on difficulties in relationships that are “presumed” but aren’t actually proven.
+Often times in my past, and even now, my mind and heart reject this opportunity by obsessing or focusing on delusional things that “could” happen.
+These things have not happened yet and I get stuck in a cycle dwelling on difficulties in relationships that are “presumed” but aren’t actually proven.
 These things have served as a distraction from my growth and can make me ineffective, even paralyzing me at times.
 I can become paralyzed by fear or paralyzed by making a decision at all.
 FYI…failure is not final and the real tragedy or mistake is not trying at all and taking no risks.
 Thankfully years ago a pastor brought attention to this in my life as well as one of my mentors (who said it wasn’t uncommon for her either).
-Basically, in the past (and sometimes now), I borrow trouble and heartache because reality is so painful.
+Basically, in the past (and sometimes now), I borrow trouble and heartache because REALITY IS PAINFUL.
 The issues may be very possible and I may be right, but the Enemy uses these things to turn up the noise and make it more difficult for me to filter what is the most important thing to listen to in the moment.
-It also has stopped me from fulfilling my purpose in that moment.
+It also stops me from fulfilling my purpose in that moment.

 I am a reality person.
-I gravitate towards very authentic people, people who suffer, conversations about heart issues, I want to face problems in relationships and deal with them to experience freedom and growth, I want to face my own flaws and weakness so I don’t carry them around forever and I always want to be honest with God and others.
+I gravitate towards very authentic people, people who have struggles and want to be real about them, conversations about heart issues, and people who want to grow.
+I want to face problems in relationships and deal with them to experience freedom, growth and closer intimacy.
+I want to face my own flaws and weakness so I don’t carry them around forever or hurt others.
+I always want to be honest with God and others.
 I was told once to “absorb the suffering”.
 I’ve become so much less afraid of trials and difficulties, and have actually come to expect them.
 This is how we are made strong (in our minds, hearts, and bodies).
 Suffering makes us stronger.
 If someone would’ve told me 10 years ago what we’d be carrying or what we will have gone through, I never would have believed them.

-I have been a fearful and anxious person since I can remember.
-I had anxiety about leaving my mom and anxiety about disasters, death, and not being loved.
-I thrived from security and things I could trust and hold onto (which was very rare in my life growing up).
-I guess that’s partially why I’m so protective and close to my kids.
-The more I know, the more prepared I feel.
-The more prepared I feel, the less caught off guard I will be.
-This is the dialogue I have had with myself throughout my life and it’s how I’ve tried to feel in control of situations so I won’t be hurt or so I can avoid pain.
-However, my life has turned into a journey of the unknown requiring more and more trust and faith in God and less and less security, except in Him and His goodness (which truly is the only real security there is).
+Interestingly enough, God in all His sovereignty, has turned my life into a journey of the unknown requiring more and more trust and faith and less and less security, except in Him and His goodness (which truly is the only real security there is).
 Control (and sometimes even preparation) is just an illusion.
 My children’s days are not in my hands.
 At any moment, everything can change for any of us.
 Our way of life, our country, our job, our identity in our titles, our health, our family – it can all change in an instant.
 Then, we will find out what we’re made of.
 The greatest hope that I have found is that God is so patient.
 This is amazing to me because I am so impatient.
 He works on us over and over, presses us, refines us, and heals us.
 Do we really want to refuse healing??
 Do we really want to be the same person??

 I am completely amazed at how far God has brought me and how much courage He continues to enable me to have.
 He only asks that I step forward to take His hand.
 He has asked me to be brave in relationships and refuse to give insecurity or unforgiveness a place.
 He has asked me to accept pain and injury from others and not pretend it didn’t happen, but to forgive as He has forgiven me.
 He has asked me to sit in large meetings filled with professionals and be a voice for my children (often times having to push back and ask for what my boys truly deserve along with advocating for their safety, dignity, and education).
 He has asked me to do the same in rooms full of medical professionals.
 He has asked me to face the reality that I will not have my youngest son for as long as I had hoped on this earth.
 He has asked me to look into the eyes of my other son and walk alongside him during great suffering, struggle to communicate, raging, chronic pain and illness.
 In in it all…teaching them both how to maneuver through this life lacking many things and avantages that others have.

 The biggest thing he asks me to face is TODAY: God is calling me into deeper waters that require more bravery from me than I feel like He’s ever asked me to have.
 I have had a heavy heart for the past year and half that things will get harder or that a great challenge is coming.
 If I’m being honest, I don’t know if the Lord is preparing my heart for my little boy to go home to be with Jesus, OR the possibility that He is preparing my heart to continue on and joyfully care for both my boys with all of the new things that are coming…in faith.
 Both (after all we’ve been through the past year and what we have to face each day) will require tremendous bravery on my part!
 God is also calling me to trust Him in new ways about the future of both my boys (Matthew’s life and significant struggles as well as Luke’s struggles and new growth and independence).
 The reality that I’ve seen that I will be caring for my boys for the rest of my life has, at time, overwhelmed me.
 I’ve always known this, but I didn’t know what things would come.
 We will not always be around, and I often think of who will do what I do for them?
 Again, borrowing trouble!
 I have to do my best, but reject unreasonable fears when they come.
 God is also calling me to step bravely into situations where He wants to use all the gifts He has given me and all the things He has been developing in me.
 My identity always remains in Him.
 “Lord, make me brave!”

 I’m so naive still to think I’m on my own.
 In Joshua God asked him to be courageous or brave, but ALWAYS paired with the fact that He is WITH him and will NEVER leave him, and has already given him the promised land.
 This doesn’t mean with, like when we think of someone just being next to us.
 This means (to me at least) filled with, empowered by, comforted by, and carried by Him.
 God is always working to get us to change our perspective.
 He has also provided His church, the Body.
 The hands, feet, heart, mind, and voice of God (through other believers) is here with us.
 I have walked through difficult times as a Christian with fellow believers, but am aware now (but still accepting sometimes) the brokenness that we all have.
 We all need healing, we all have flaws, we are all at different maturity levels in our walk with Jesus.
 We need grace towards one another and sometimes accountability.
 We need to push each other to grow, call each other out sometimes in love, and weep with one another when we fail, because just like Jesus is so patient with me (while also pushing to grow), so we need to be patient with each other.